ousbayaa/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-The HTML page - stands for Document Object Model.
+A representation of the HTML page.
+Stands for Document Object Model.

 2. What is an event?